-No flatware is allowed in any of the table classes, basic requirements are a dish for food, a vessel for drinking and a rose arrangement.
+Flatware is allowed in any of the table classes, but not required.

+Basic requirements are: a dish for food, a vessel for drinking and a rose arrangement.

 Exhibition Table

 The exhibition table is totally non-practical, but displays elements suggestive of serving a meal.
 Basis requirements are a dish for food, a vessel for drinking and a rose arrangement.
 It allows that dishes may be stacked, suspended, placed on easels, etc. Napkins or other appointments may be grouped or presented in creative ways.